rabay/Github-Examples/git-crash-course/Readme.md

 We can clone three ways: HTTPS, SSH, Github CLI

-Since we are using GitHub Codespaecs we'll a create temporary directory in our workspace
+Since we are using GitHub Codespaecs we'll a create temporary directory in our workspace.

 ```sh
 mkdir /workspace/tmp